cybersyrufszuf/cybersyrufszuf/README.md

 - 👋 Hi, I’m @cybersyrufszuf
 - 👀 I’m interested in Cyber Security research
 - 🌱 I’m currently learning Web3.0 Pentesting
-- 💞️ I’m looking to collaborate to researcher to secure organization.
+- 💞️ I’m looking to collaborate to researcher to secure organization from Cyber-attack.
 - 📫 How to reach me Ans (shahnazmojib@proton.me)

 <!---